maacpiash/KonSchool/README.md

 The .NET Core solution is divided into three projects:
 - [KonSchool_API](https://github.com/maacpiash/KonSchool/tree/master/KonSchool_API), a RESTful web API that outputs score values for each alternative schools, based on criteria preferences and alternative selection by the user.
 - [KonSchool_Desktop](https://github.com/maacpiash/KonSchool/tree/master/KonSchool_Desktop), a "desktop" application developed with [Electron.NET](https://github.com/ElectronNET/Electron.NET), which can also be used as a general webpage.
-- [KonSchool_Models](https://github.com/maacpiash/KonSchool/tree/master/KonSchool_Models), the actual logic of Fuzzy AHP procedure.
+- [KonSchool_Models](https://github.com/maacpiash/KonSchool/tree/master/KonSchool_Models), the model classes and actual logic of Fuzzy AHP procedure, along with some helper classes.

 Additionally, there is an [xUnit test project](https://github.com/maacpiash/KonSchool/tree/master/KonSchool_Test) for general testing purposes.<br/>
 Each of these projects will have their own readme files, very soon 🤞🏽